LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 # Things

-## Findability:
+## Findability

-### Thing  1: Identifiers
+## Thing 1: Identifiers

 To make data findable, it has to be uniquely and persistently stored with an identifier.

 * A digital object identifier (DOI) is a unique, case-insensitive, alphanumeric character sequence and can be very helpful for this purpose.
 You can reach the identified digital object by using the DOI as a URL.
-Just fill in the DOI in the adress bar (e. g.  [https://doi.org/10.1109/5.771073](https://doi.org/10.1109/5.771073)).
+Just fill in the DOI in the address bar (e. g.  [https://doi.org/10.1109/5.771073](https://doi.org/10.1109/5.771073)).
 Also, see: [ANDS Guide: Digital Object Identifier (DOI) System for Research Data](https://www.ands.org.au/__data/assets/pdf_file/0006/715155/Digital-Object-Identifiers.pdf).

 **NOTE:**
 The distributing DataCite-agency for Life Sciences is PUBLISSO: